PatrickGBecker/whats-for-dinner/README.md

 In this project, we were asked to build an app that helps users choose a side, main, and/or dessert recipe to put together meals.

-#Deployed Page
+## Deployed Page

-View the deployed page [here](file:///Users/patrickbecker/whats-for-dinner/index.html)
+View the deployed page

 *Contributors*
 ==============